-- 7.1 Maintaining the register and establishing arrangements for its publication and inspection. - 7.2 Issuing certificates of good standing to registrants who wish to practise in another relevant European State. - 7.3 Referring any allegation received by the Council under Part V of the Order to a Practice Committee or to Screeners.
-This power may also be exercised by the Head of Fitness to Practise. - 7.4 Exercising the power under Article 22(6) of the Order to refer a matter for investigation as if it was the subject of an allegation. - 7.5 Subject to any appointments procedure established by the Council, appointing: - 7.5.1 Visitors under Article 16 of the Order; - 7.5.2 Members and Panel Chairs of the Practice Committees (collectively, the Health and Care Profession Tribunal (the Tribunal)) under rules 3 and 4 of the Health and Care Professions Council (Practice Committees and Miscellaneous Amendments) Rules 2009; and - 7.5.3 Legal Assessors, Registrant Assessors, and Medical Assessors under Articles 34 to 36 of the Order.
+- 6.1 Maintaining the register and establishing arrangements for its publication and inspection. - 6.2 Issuing certificates of good standing to registrants who wish to practise in another relevant European State. - 6.3 Referring any allegation received by the Council under Part V of the Order to a Practice Committee or to Screeners.
+This power may also be exercised by the Director of Fitness to Practise. - 6.4 Exercising the power under Article 22(6) of the Order to refer a matter for investigation as if it was the subject of an allegation. - 6.5 Subject to any appointments procedure established by the Council, appointing: - 6.5.1 Visitors under Article 16 of the Order; - 6.5.2 Members and Panel Chairs of the Practice Committees (collectively, the Health and Care Profession Tribunal (the Tribunal)) under rules 3 and 4 of the Health and Care Professions Council (Practice Committees and Miscellaneous Amendments) Rules 2009; and - 6.5.3 Legal Assessors, Registrant Assessors, and Medical Assessors under Articles 34 to 36 of the Order.

-This power may also be exercised by the Director of Human Resources and Organisational Development.
+This power may also be exercised by the Director of Human Resources.

-- 7.6 Prosecuting offences under Articles 39 and 39A of the Order (but subject to any prosecution policy established by the Council). - 7.7 Conducting and defending all proceedings brought by or against the Council in any court, tribunal or arbitration, other than proceedings relating to fitness to practise cases or proceedings under section 29 of the NHS Reform and Health Care Professions Act 2002. - 7.8 Entering into arrangements for the provision of administrative, technical or advisory services under Article 44A of the Order. - 7.9 Determining applications for registration (but subject to any policies or procedures established by the Council or the Education and Training Committee). - 7.10 Inviting (but not selecting): - 7.10.1 the members of any Panel which is to determine a registration appeal; and - 7.10.2 the Legal Assessor who is to be present at a registration appeal hearing.
+6.6 Prosecuting offences under Articles 39 and 39A of the Order (but subject to any prosecution policy established by the Council).
+This power may also be exercised by the Director of Fitness to Practise.

+- 6.7 Conducting and defending all proceedings brought by or against the Council in any court, tribunal or arbitration, other than proceedings relating to fitness to practise cases or proceedings under section 29 of the NHS Reform and Health Care Professions Act 2002. - 6.8 Entering into arrangements for the provision of administrative, technical or advisory services under Article 44A of the Order. - 6.9 Advising the Privy Council that a person has ceased to be a member of the Council.
+This power may also be exercised by the Secretary to the Council. - 6.10 Maintaining and publishing the Register of Members' Interests.
+This power may also be exercised by the Secretary to the Council.